A CHARMING SUFFOLK HOLIDAY COTTAGE IN LONG MELFORD

 Steep stairs with a rope handrail lead from the hallway, with two turns, one to the left and one to the right leading up to a little first floor landing.

-A lovely double aspect bedroom with a small double bed at one end, an antique chest of drawers, a dressing table and a rail with coat hangers.
+A lovely double aspect bedroom with a small double bed at one end, an antique chest of drawers, a dressing table, a rail with coat hangers and a TV for guests to watch.
 It has views over the garden and fields beyond to the rear, and over the street to the front of the property.

 This good size bedroom has a single bed, a chest of drawers, a chair, and a large walk-in wardrobe.

-This charming Suffolk holiday cottage has several garden areas for you to enjoy: a charming courtyard which is enclosed with a table and chairs just outside the back door (with a BBQ for the warmer months), a larger courtyard with a table and chairs and many plants including fragrant herbs; and a spacious garden mostly laid to lawn with a vegetable garden – great for games, however this area can be a little uneven due to some holes made by local rabbits!
+This charming Suffolk holiday cottage has several garden areas for you to enjoy: a charming courtyard which is enclosed with a table and chairs just outside the back door (with a BBQ for the warmer months), a larger courtyard with a table and chairs and many plants including fragrant herbs; and a spacious garden mostly laid to lawn with a vegetable garden – great for games.
 There is also a practical storage area where bicycles can be stored.
 Beyond this are several public footpaths across fields to Long Melford and Liston.

 There is off-road parking immediately outside the front of the cottage by the road.
 The parking is shared with neighbouring cottages but there is usually plenty of space to park.
 The discreet owners live next door to the property,